madcampos/madcampos.github.io/src/content/blog/2023/07/tabs-web-component.md

 ---
-title: "Tabs, Tabs, Tabs"
+title: Tabs, Tabs, Tabs
-createdAt: "2023-07-20"
+createdAt: 2023-07-20
-summary: "A how to guide on building an accessible tab component using Web Components."
+summary: A how to guide on building an accessible tab component using Web Components.
 tags:
-  - "web-components"
+  - web-components
-  - "JavaScript"
+  - JavaScript
-  - "html"
+  - html
-  - "CSS"
+  - CSS
-  - "BuildInTheOpen"
+  - BuildInTheOpen
-  - "BuildingInPublic"
+  - BuildingInPublic
-  - "BreakIntoTech"
+  - BreakIntoTech
-  - "LearnToCode"
+  - LearnToCode
-  - "FrontendDevelopment"
+  - FrontendDevelopment
 ---

 This post is a deeper dive into Web Components, with a focus on building a tab navigation that is accessible.
 If you are not familiar with Web Components, I recommend you read my [previous post](../06/web-components-basics) on the topic.